 An official position paper from a federal agency like Homeland Security.
 (An irony is that RTN have actually been utilized in DHS exercises.
 The benefits most certainly outweigh any highly unlikely risks.)

-High Precision little discussed within the realm of national GNSS policy.
-Most discussion around GNSS revolves around military and lower grade uses like recreation and navigation.
 On-Grid seeks (and has recently gained) a seat at the table in such forums.